 Setting and monitoring goals is a process.
-Individuals need time to reflect on their needs, wants, and dreams (WVAE Professional Development Program, 2016).
 They need to establish priorities and figure out a starting point.
 You can guide learners through this process and provide support as learners target areas for improvement and set goals.
 Additionally, when goals are set, you will be there to help learners revisit them frequently to monitor progress and adjust.